s1ntoneli/fndxapp/docs/keyboardfirstapps.md

 | 18 | [Hammerspoon](https://www.hammerspoon.org)  | A powerful scripting tool | Free | Scripting Tool |
 | 19 | [Alfred](https://www.alfredapp.com/) | Quicklaunch, Custom Hotkeys | Free, Powerpack £34 | Productivity |
 | 20 | [Vimac (now Homerow)](https://github.com/dexterleng/vimac) | Efficient Keyboard Navigation | Free | Productivity |

+If you believe that your app is also Keyboard-First, please send the website link and a brief description to fndx@gokoding.com, and we will add your app.